winglang/wing/libs/wingsdk/API.md

 **Inflight client:** [true](#true)

-Delete a row from the table.
+Delete a row from the table, by primary key.

 ###### `key`<sup>Required</sup> <a name="key" id="@winglang/sdk.cloud.ITableClient.delete.parameter.key"></a>